External Wall Systems (EWS)

 Ultimately, the mortgage industry can ask for whatever it likes (within reason) as a pre-condition to lending.
 They are not under any legal obligation to lend and are perfectly entitled to take the view that they will only do so if they can be satisfied there is no real risk to their security or the mortgagees ability to repay the mortgage.
 We are unable to confirm if an EWS1 will be required for your block by a mortgage lender until you have your mortgage valuation carried out.

-Estuary Housing Association is a not for profit organisation, with charitable status.
+We are a not for profit organisation, with charitable status.
 As EWS1 forms are not a legal requirement, we may be unable to fund these directly.
-We are currently looking into this with our legal advisors and hope to be able to advise homeowners shortly.
+We hope to be able to let homeowners know about any charges or funding shortly.

-• We continue to undertake Fire Risk Assessments on all buildings with communal areas.
-These are reviewed at regular intervals and any actions required are completed within the recommended timescales.
+We continue to carry out Fire Risk Assessments on all buildings with communal areas.
+These are reviewed regularly and we esure we make any changes within recommended timescales.

-• We have undertaken external wall system inspections at all blocks and will be carrying out further investigations to ensure that we are satisfied with the construction.
-We can assure all residents that we are confident that their homes are safe.
+We have undertaken external wall system inspections at all blocks and will be carrying out further investigations to make sure that we're satisfied with the construction.
+We can assure all residents that we're confident their homes are safe.

 Royal Institute of Chartered Surveyors